 "Homecoming Upset" had its fair share of Ron/Bonnie teases.

-In the case of unresolved ship tease, we have Nigel/Numbuh One and Rachel/Numbuh 362.
+In the case of unresolved ship tease, Nigel/Numbuh One and Rachel/Numbuh 362.
 The season 5 finale showed them as very close friends, with Nigel constantly trying to snap her out of her Heroic BSOD.
 Then came "Operation: G.I.R.L.F.R.I.E.N.D.", which has them on a First Name Basis and did everything short of waving a flag in your face saying "SHE'S MADLY IN LOVE WITH HIM!"

 In Justice League Bruce Timm admitted to doing this with Batman and Wonder Woman after shippers misintepreted a gesture of thanks as flirting in "The Brave and the Bold".
 Anybody who's familiar with the DCAU (specifically Batman Beyond) knows that Batman is going to end up bitter and alone...